dcasati/aks-baseline_walkthroughs/front-door/multi-region.md

 ## Prerequesites
 - Make sure you have two independent deployments of the AKS baseline architecture reference implementation deployed and available.
 - These need to be deployed to *different regions*.
-- (!!!)
-When connecting to backend system, Front Door requires certificates issued by a well-known certificate authority.
+- When connecting to backend system, Front Door requires certificates issued by a well-known certificate authority.
 For the purpose of this walkthrough, only self-signed certificates have been created instead.
 This is why we will use the unencrypted http protocol (instead of https) to connect to the Application Gateways. *Do not use this setup* in a production environment, as it exposes unprotected public endpoints.
   - Add a listener for port 80 in your Application Gateway configuration.
   - Remember to add a Firewall rule in the VNet hosting your Application Gateway.
-- If you have created self-signed certificates for the https endpoints exposed by the Application Gateway instances, make sure you have both available.

 ##  Walthrough Overview